A plan for gathering evidence to validate a draft entity.

 A research plan is the design document for a study: the questions it sets out to answer, the method that will answer them, who gets recruited, and how the findings will be analysed.
-It is the artefact that keeps a study honest, because writing the questions down before fieldwork begins is what stops a team from going looking for the answer it already wanted.

 User research inherited its planning vocabulary from the social sciences, where a study protocol fixes questions, sampling, and analysis ahead of data collection.
 The translation into product practice owes a lot to Erika Hall's Just Enough Research (2013), which framed research as a set of methods a team picks deliberately rather than a ritual, and separated the kinds of study a plan might serve: generative work to define a problem, descriptive work to understand one, evaluative work to test a solutionSolutionDiscoveryA proposed approach to address an opportunityView reference →, and causal work to explain behaviour.